Healthy, well-maintained green lawn in front of a Georgetown, Texas home

 Teravista

 Round Rock-adjacent with mixed lot sizes; most established yards are St. Augustine.
-A full-time Compliance Coordinator runs weekly inspection drives — first violations are a courtesy notice, later ones are fined.
+An onsite Compliance Coordinator drives the community weekly and documents violations with photos.
 Required: mow, trim, edge, weed control, and watering-restriction adherence.

 78628